NICTA/openboard/README.txt

 	Open source python distributed task queue system, with django integration.

+	NB: Install via easy_install, not apt

 rabbitmq  (https://www.rabbitmq.com/)

 	Open source message queue system.
 Acts as a message broker for celery.
 N.B.
 Any other message broker system supported by celery could be used instead of RabbitMQ.

+	NB: Install librabbitmq1.
+Do NOT install  python-librabbitmq !!

 Quick Tour of the Source Code
 =============================